natchayal/Drinking-Water-Database/README.md

     - For treatment information, this link: https://enviro.epa.gov/enviro/ef_metadata_html.ef_metadata_table?p_table_name=TREATMENT&p_topic=SDWIS

   - For other Envirofacts Data Service: API https://www.epa.gov/enviro/sdwis-model (How these files relate is described here)

+  - "What happens to violators?"
+  	- When a Public Water System (PWS) violates regulations, such as exceeding Maximum Contaminant Levels (MCL), it: (1) must issue a notice within 24 hours.
+(2) must correct the issue.
+(3) risks becoming a serious violator.
+(4) could face enforcement action by EPA, financial or legal actions, if fail to resolve and system has been in noncompliance continuously for 3 years. <br/>Read more here:  https://echo.epa.gov/help/sdwa-faqs

+Note: When analyzing violations, it may be more beneficial to count Public Water System (PWS) with the violation once per year, regardless of multiple quarterly violations.
+This method ensures a clearer understanding of yearly compliance without double-counting PWSs with multiple violations of the same contaminant due to multiple sampling.

 ### B. EPA Enforcement and Compliance History Online (ECHO)

 - **<u>Overview</u>**: ***Promising!***